 Although the prospect of it can seem daunting, keeping a detailed record of your sexual harassment is essential.
 Writing down details from the harassment can be challenging as it can bring back negative feelings about what happened to you.
-However, it is vital to have all the essential details written down, as your company’s HR department or your future sexual harassment lawyer will need them later.
+However, having all the essential details written down is vital, as your company's HR department or your future sexual harassment lawyer will need them later.

 The following are some of the details you should keep a record of about your sexual harassment incident: